 Every type of aluminium is unique and runs on a scale that factors in the following properties: grade, alloying elements, strengthening process, strength, welding, corrosion resistance, and formability.
 The main aluminium grade runs from type 1xxx to 8xxx.

-As is common with any alloyed material, with every varying factor means a plus in one category and a trade off in another.
-This is similar to how 24ct gold is the purest form, however, it’s softness means it is unsuitable for jewellery.
-The same ethos applies with aluminium, in that some factors make it ideal for bending, but not for use in certain industries because of another property such as it’s corrosiveness.
+As is common with any alloyed material, every varying factor means a plus in one category and a trade-off in another.
+This is similar to how 24ct gold is the purest form, however, its softness means it is unsuitable for jewellery.
+The same ethos applies to aluminium, in that some factors make it ideal for bending, but not for use in certain industries because of other properties such as its corrosiveness.
 Or, how difficult it is to weld with for example.

 Aluminium And Bending

 The most popular aluminium types for bending fall between the 3xxx and the 6xxx varieties.
 The reason for this is that the other key properties such as strength, welding and corrosion resistance are the most suitable within this range.
 That being said, aluminium that is 4xxx or 6xxx has slightly less corrosion resistance.
 Though, it is still preferred compared with 7xxx which has a high corrosion resistance because this type of aluminium is not formable, meaning it does not bend into shape easily.

 Naturally, manufacturers and customers want the best of both worlds.
 This equates to an aluminium type that bends easily so it can be shaped to fit the customer’s needs but also isn’t corrosive.
 Though, one such solution is the use of architectural powder coating.
 This involves treating the aluminium with a special product that consists of free-flowing dry powder.
 The treatment is cured under heat, and once it sets will form a hard finish that is tougher than conventional paint.